Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Services barriers include sectors such as pay TV, audiovisual and media services, licensing of online news websites, legal services, banking, and cloud computing services for financial institutions.
 Details can be found in the USTR Report on Foreign Trade Barriers that is available online.

-Although SFA largely follows internationally accepted, science-based regulatory standards, including OIE and Codex guidelines, the agency continues to implement a few stringent import protocols that negatively impact trade with the United States.
-In particular, lack of approval of pathogen reduction treatments (PRTs) used in U.S. meat and poultry plants and time-consuming pathogen testing requirements can increase costs and pose trade barriers for some products.
+Although SFA largely follows internationally accepted, science-based regulatory standards, including WOAH and Codex guidelines, the agency continues to implement a few stringent import protocols that negatively impact trade with the United States, including several time-consuming pathogen testing requirements that increase costs and pose trade barriers for some products.
+On the other hand, Singapore has begun to ease some import requirements and regulations in the aftermath of the COVID-19 pandemic.
+One notable example are the changes to the Food (Amendment) Regulations 2022 that came into effect July 31, 2022 regarding Pathogen Reduction treatments (PRTs) on raw meat.
+The amendments increase the allowed number of PRTs from nine to 21 significantly improving market access for U.S. meat and poultry exporters.
 For additional details on food and beverage import requirements, please refer to the Foreign Agricultural Service’s (FAS) Food and Agricultural Import Regulations and Standards (FAIRS) report at https://gain.fas.usda.gov.

 There are no restrictions on foreign ownership of business in Singapore, except for national security reasons and areas such as air transportation, public utilities, newspaper publishing, and shipping.
 Singapore is an open economy and encourages trade and investment into the country.